-Smarthinking online tutoring is staffed by trained online instructors who can tutor students in the general undergraduate subject areas of Mathematics (Algebra, Geometry, Trigonometry, and Calculus), Science (General and Organic Chemistry, Physics, Biology, and Anatomy & Physiology), Business (Intro to Accounting, Economics, Statistics, and Finance), and Spanish.
+Smarthinking is a free online tutoring service staffed by trained online instructors who can tutor students in the general undergraduate subject areas of Mathematics (Algebra, Geometry, Trigonometry, and Calculus), Science, (General and Organic Chemistry, Physics, Biology, and Anatomy & Physiology), Business (Intro to Accounting, Economics, Statistics, and Finance), Spanish, and Writing.
+Students may use Smarthinking services for up to 15 hours per semester.
 Please visit www.smarthinking.com to view the disciplines for which Smarthinking offers academic support.